This post is also available in:

 What happens if I didn’t register myself for an exam?

 If you didn’t register for an exam in time, it is up to the examiner to decide whether to admit and assess you or not.
 If you are allowed to take the exam and if a mark is reported to the examination office, your participation is considered a valid attempt.
 If you are not examined, respectively assessed, no official attempt to pass the exam is counted.
 Without a registration for the exam at the examination office you cannot claim your participation in the exam.
 In the end, it is always an individual decision!
 However, without registration at the examination office there is no claim to be allowed to write the examination!
-You will find further information for the registration to examinations at regular intervals in §6, paragraphs 3 and 4 of the examination regulations applicable to your degree programme.
+You will find further information for the registration to examinations at regular intervals in § 6, paragraphs 3 and 4 of the examination regulations applicable to your degree programme.

 Are failed prerequisite tests counted as a regular exam attempt?

 No, if you do not fulfill the prerequisites until exam day, your exam will not be assessed and therefore not counted as an attempt.
+If the examiner only realizes that prerequisites have not been completed after reporting the grade to the student office, the grade cannot be revoked and the prerequisites are automatically deemed to have been completed.

 Am I obliged to give my name?